sutta » mn » Majjhima Nikāya 22

 Kullūpamaṁ vo, bhikkhave, dhammaṁ desitaṁ, ājānantehi dhammāpi vo pahātabbā pageva adhammā.

-By understanding the simile of the raft, you will even give up the teachings, let alone what is against the teachings.
+By understanding the simile of the raft, you will even give up the teachings, let alone what is not the teachings.

 Chayimāni, bhikkhave, diṭṭhiṭṭhānāni.